khakhalin/notes/math/graph_algos.md

 **Topological order** (aka topological sort): any sequence of vertex ids, such that for no directed edge A→B, vertex B is given in the sequence before vertex A. Is only possible in a **DAG** (**Directed Acyclic Graph**: a graph without  cycles), as obviously a directed cycle cannot be linearized.

 One can find topological order with **DFS**, if they consider the order in which DFS exploration **leaves** nodes (after processing them and all their dependencies).
 Except that, to get a final list, one needs to add elements to the beginning of a running list, as in stack, rather than at the end (or add to the end, and then reverse once the run is over).
-It's called **reveresed postorder**: reversed because you add to the beginning of the list, and postorder because you do it as you leave each node, rather than as you enter them.
+It's called **reveresed postorder**: reversed because you add to the beginning of the list (aka **prepend**, instead of appending), and postorder because you do it as you leave each node, rather than as you enter them.

+> If a graph is not a DAG, DFS still finds something similar to topological order, at least for DAG-like parts of it.
+Which is useful in many applications (see below), but is referred to awkwardly as **reversed postorder**.

 Here's an illustration.
 Imagine a graph with edges `(1,3)(2,3)(1,2)`.
 A good topological order for this graph is `1,2,3`, but DFS will explore the nodes in a sequence of `1,3,2` (aka pre-order).
 However, if you consider that DFS is recursive, and so 1 won't be left until all its branches are explored, the order of _leaving_ nodes is 3 (after it was explored), then 2, then 1 (once all its dependencies are explored).
 So `3,2,1` is the postorder, and `1,2,3` is a reverse postorder, and also appropriate topological order.